SuelyBarreto/AWSchool-React/README.md

 ![ERD](./AwSchoolErd.png)

-Note: AWS DynamoDB is a NoSQL Database, so the relationships described in the diagram are enforced in the code, not in the database.
+**Note**: AWS DynamoDB is a NoSQL Database, so the relationships described in the diagram are enforced in the code, not in the database.

 ## Sample Data